DanKru44/pongwars_Cpp_Copperspice/README.md

     cmake -DCMAKE_PREFIX_PATH=$CSLIB ..
     ```

-5. Run cmake to build
+5. Run cmake to build the project binary tree
     ```
     cmake --build .
     ```

-6. Run cmake to install
+6. Run cmake to install the programm into the deploy directory
     ```
     cmake --install . --prefix=deploy
     ```